SirPlease/ZoneMod/README.md

  * Clean Servers:
 	 * [Sourcemod](https://www.sourcemod.net/downloads.php?branch=1.7-dev) (1.6 or 1.7, [Metamod](https://www.metamodsource.net/), [Stripper:Source](http://www.bailopan.net/stripper/#install).
 	 * [Extensions, Gamedata, Main Competitive Plugins, etc](http://sirftp.com/Left4Dead2/ZoneModRequirements.zip)
+	 * These simple Steps also setup your Server for other configs, so feel free to use this as a base.
  * Acemod Servers:
 	 * None, modify your matchmodes file to add the config to the Match menu and you're set. :)